Available with Spatial Analyst license.

 Creates a raster layer identifying all sinks or areas of internal drainage.

-For more information, see How Sink works in the Spatial Analyst tool help.
+For more information, see the How Sink works topic.

 This is a global raster function.